THIS PAGE IN PROGRESS * please check back

 If the reader can keep in mind that the 2.3 year transit through a single can contain several apparent brief ventures out of the rashi (into the previous rashi or into the subsequent rashi) then the table might be easier to negotiate.

-But still I'd be happy if someone might have the time to design and verify a Professor Shani; transit table that was easier for the eyes of the reader.
+But still it would be nice if someone might have the time to design and verify a Professor Shani; transit table that was easier for the eyes of the reader.

 Wishing you every happiness and best success in Jyotisha studies,